ethanol25/GoingBananas/README.md

 | ⏱️ Time Pressure | -0.5   | After 100 steps            |

 ## 🚀 Installation

-Install Dependencies
 pip install fastapi uvicorn gymnasium numpy websockets

 ## 💻 Usage
 Start the Server
 python something.py
 The server will start on http://localhost:8000

-Train the AI
+** 🐒 Train the Evil Monkey
-* Click "🤖 Start AI Training" to begin Q-learning
+* Click "🐒 Start Evil Monkey Training" to begin Q-learning
 * Watch the AI navigate through randomly generated mazes
 * Monitor statistics: Episode count, Steps, Epsilon value
 * Click "⏸ Stop Training" when satisfied with performance
 * Race Against the AI
 * After training, click "🏁 Start Race!"
-* Use arrow keys or WASD to move your sprite (👤)
+* Use arrow keys or WASD to move your sprite
-* Try to reach the goal (🔴) before the AI (🤖)
+* Try to reach the goal before the Evil Monkey
 * First to reach the goal wins!

 ## 📊 Statistics Tracked